alexlines/livepeer-transcoder-ops/README.md

 >      are not global, nor are they permanent; existing only for the
 >      duration of the session.
 See also the responses to this question about the same https://askubuntu.com/a/288534
-If you're running the LivePeer binary through non-interactive processes (upstart, systemd, etc), you need to raise the limit via a different approach (see our systemd config below).
+If you're running the LivePeer binary through non-interactive processes (upstart, systemd, etc) as we are here, you need to raise the limit via a different approach (see our systemd config below).
 We'll go ahead and raise the limits for interactive sessions in case you want to run manually to debug, etc.
 ```
 echo "ubuntu soft nofile 50000" | sudo tee -a /etc/security/limits.conf
 echo "ubuntu hard nofile 50000" | sudo tee -a /etc/security/limits.conf